priyanshipr/60-days-claude-challenges/Day3/day3.md

 #Characteristics

-Generic response
+.Generic response
-Limited context
+.Limited context
-Basic explanation
+.Basic explanation
-Suitable for quick answers
+.Suitable for quick answers
-May not match the target audience
+.May not match the target audience

 ** Role-Based Prompting